Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 > !WARNING! - This feed is **DC-SHORTED**, do NOT connect a bias tee directly to it, it WILL short out!

 A loop feed is a moderately difficult to make and also easy to mess up linearly polarized feed which offers decent performance on most dishes.
 The values used here are for PF dishes with an f/D ratio of about 0.4, but they should work on most other dishes as well.
-If unsure, you can calculate the f/D ratio of a PF dish [here](https://satlex.de/en/fdratio.html) and an offset dish [here](https://www.satellite-calculations.com/Satellite/Offsetreflector.htm)
+If unsure about your F/D, you can calculate the ratio of your PF dish [here](https://satlex.de/en/fdratio.html) and an offset dish [here](https://www.satellite-calculations.com/Satellite/Offsetreflector.htm)

 > Please note that the f/D calculation for offset dishes is significantly more complex than for PF dishes, the website I linked should be replaced by a better one if I find one.
 (TODO)